Later this month, landowners in 25 Queensland local government areas will receive new land valuations.

 What does this mean for these areas?

-When your unimproved valuation rises, if you are leasehold your rents will increase (rent rises are capped at no more than 10% per year.
-If you own a Grazing Homestead Perpetual Lease and are considering freeholding, you should do so before 1 July, after which your freeholding price will increase.
+When your unimproved valuation rises, if you are leasehold your rents will increase (rent rises are capped at no more than 10 per cent per year).
+If you own a Grazing Homestead Perpetual Lease and are considering freeholding, you should do so before 1 July 2021, after which your freeholding price will increase.

 Depending on how your rates are struck, an increase in unimproved value may also result in higher rates as this is usually the basis of determining council rates.